-A good designer will understand before ever sitting down:
+A good designer will understand before ever sitting down to do the work:

 - your customers or their motivations,